instana/go-sensor/README.md

 * **AgentHost**, **AgentPort** - default to localhost:42699, set the coordinates of the Instana proxy agent
 * **LogLevel** - one of Error, Warn, Info or Debug

-Once initialised, the sensor will try to connect to the given Instana agent and in case of connection success will send metrics and snapshot information through the agent to the backend.
+Once initialized, the sensor will try to connect to the given Instana agent and in case of connection success will send metrics and snapshot information through the agent to the backend.

 ## OpenTracing

-In case you want to use the OpenTracing tracer, it will automatically initialise the sensor and thus also activate the metrics stream.
+In case you want to use the OpenTracing tracer, it will automatically initialize the sensor and thus also activate the metrics stream.
 To activate the global tracer, run for example

 ```Go
 ot.InitGlobalTracer(instana.NewTracerWithOptions(&instana.Options{